rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 <a name="1.25.358.1">1.25.358.1</a> Provide additional title access for a title that is supplementary to, or a section of, another work when both titles, whether or not grammatically separable, are recorded together as the [Title proper](/DCRMR/title/Title-proper).
 If the supplement or section title is a title such as “Supplement” or “Chapter one,” however, and so is indistinctive and dependent for its meaning on the main title, generally do not provide additional access (see [1.21.35.1](/DCRMR/title/Title-proper/#1.21.35.1)).

-### 1.25.3585 Phrases about notes, appendixes, etc. (optional)
+### 1.25.3585 Phrases about notes, appendices, etc. (optional)

-<a name="1.25.3585.1">1.25.3585.1</a> Provide additional title access for phrases concerning notes, appendixes, etc., if the phrase is distinctive and the additional access seems useful (see [1.23.36](/DCRMR/title/Other-title-information/#12336-phrases-about-notes-appendixes-etc)).
+<a name="1.25.3585.1">1.25.3585.1</a> Provide additional title access for phrases concerning notes, appendices, etc., if the phrase is distinctive and the additional access seems useful (see [1.23.36](/DCRMR/title/Other-title-information/#12336-phrases-about-notes-appendices-etc)).

 ### 1.25.359 First line of printing on single-sheet manifestations (optional)